-Title: Local Government Benchmarking Framework (LGBF) 2017/18 Purpose: To advise Audit and Scrutiny Committee of the results of the LGBF indicators for 2017/18 and to highlight Directorates' priorities Recommendation: That Audit and Scrutiny Committee notes the LGBF results and priorities identified by Directorates and that further work will continue within Directorates to identify improvement activity in the priority areas.
+Title: Local Government Benchmarking Framework (LGBF) 2017/18 Purpose: To advise Cabinet of the results of the LGBF indicators for 2017/18 and to highlight Directorates' priorities.
+Recommendation: That Cabinet agrees (a) that further work will continue within Directorates to identify improvement activity in the priority areas; and (b) to submit the report to the Audit and Scrutiny Committee.